CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 sidebar_position: 30
 title: KittyVault Purrks
 image: /img/cover/pcc-purrks.jpg
-description: Purrnelopes KittyVault Purrks contain a shard from the KittyVault.
+description: Purrnelopes KittyVault Purrks can be used to redeem NFTs, KittyVault Fractions or Physical Merchs.
 These airdrops all go to holder's main Purrnelopes Country Club Cat.
 Each of the 8 airdrops represents fractional ownership of the KittyVault.
 ---

 🪂